urban-wombat/flattables/README.md

 * The read step is VERY FAST.
 There is no additional code between you and the auto-generated FlatBuffers code.
   (Note: the read step at this stage is read-only.
 This may get better.)

-* You write only your own code to call these auto-generated methods, and denormalise the data from tabular to your prefered data structures.
+* You write only your own code to call these auto-generated methods, and denormalise the data from tables to your prefered data structures.

 * FlatTables uses a subset of Google FlatBuffers as a binary format for gotables Table objects.

-* FlatTables is general purpose because it consists of tables, and your own data is probably capable of being normalised (in Ted Codd, C J Date fashion) to one or more tables ready for transmission and re-assembly at the receiving end.
+* FlatTables is general purpose because it consists of tables, and your own data is probably capable of being normalised (in Ted Codd, C J Date fashion) to one or more relational tables ready for transmission and re-assembly at the receiving end.

 * You don't HAVE to use gotables data format to write to a FlatBuffers []byte array.
 Once you have followed the simple